How Do I Modify an Out-of-State Divorce Decree?

 A divorce decree is often the result of long negotiations and difficult decisions.
 It is an important document that governs the financial and personal terms of a divorce.
-The terms of the divorce decree may be in effect for a long term particularly if there were children of the marriage and, accordingly, many terms such as child custody, child support and alimony may need to be modified at a future date.
+The terms of the divorce decree may be in effect for a long time, particularly if there were children of the marriage and, accordingly, many courts order terms such as child custody, child support, and alimony may need to be modified at a future date.

 Many people get divorced in one state and then circumstances lead at least one of the ex-spouses and the children to move to another state.
 When this happens, people wonder what to do if they need to modify the child custody provisions of the divorce decree.

 The Act defines the state in which the child resides as the state where the child has been living with a parent for at least six consecutive months prior to the commencement of the proceeding.
 If a modification needs to be made before the child has lived in a state for six consecutive months then a court with a significant connection to the child should have jurisdiction.
-In emergency situations, where abandonment or abuse is suspected any state where the child is physically located can have jurisdiction to handle that emergency.
+In emergency situations, where abandonment or abuse may have occurred, any state where the child is physically located can have jurisdiction to handle that emergency.

 Other common divorce decree modifications include child visitation, child support, and alimony provisions of the divorce decree.
 Most states allow the court which granted the divorce to retain jurisdiction over these matters as long as one of the parties to the divorce decree is still living within the jurisdiction of the court.
 The physical residence of the child and other spouse is irrelevant.